 Deal 126 (+4% per level) damage over 3 seconds to an enemy, then they explode dealing 215 (+4% per level) damage to all nearby enemies.
 Other Heroes damaged by this explosion are also affected by Living Bomb, though the secondary explosions cannot spread.

 Verdant Spheres makes this Ability cost no Mana and have no cooldown.

-Living Bomb is a single-target, damage over time ability that then explodes, dealing AoE damage.
+Living Bomb is a single-target, damage over time Ability that then explodes, dealing area of effect damage.
 It is very powerful throughout the game, but it is especially impactful once full team fights begin to occur and enemies begin to stack.
-Living Bomb can be used when empowered with Verdant Spheres, effectively reducing its cooldown to 6 seconds (the cooldown of Verdant Spheres), although Kael'thas will generally not have two targets within range to use the 2nd charge on.
+Living Bomb can be used when empowered with Verdant Spheres, effectively reducing its cooldown to 6 seconds (the cooldown of Verdant Spheres), although Kael'thas will generally not have 2 targets within range to use the second cast on.
 This makes Living Bomb fantastic at trading versus enemies, since it costs no Mana, is targeted, and is only on a 6-second cooldown.
 Generally, Kael'thas should refrain from using Living Bomb without Verdant Spheres or from using Living Bomb a second time after an empowered Living Bomb, unless the additional damage is needed to secure a kill.

 - Mana: 90

 Stun the first enemy hit for 1 second.

 Verdant Spheres causes Gravity Lapse to stun the first 3 enemies hit and increases the stun duration by 50%.